tethysplatform/tethys/docs/recipes/create_new_page.rst

 **Last Updated:** June 2025

+This recipe will show you how to add additional pages to your Tethys app.
 You may need to create a new page to display various types of data, include explanatory text, or have a home page separate from a map viewer.

 1. Create a new :file:`templates/new_app/new_page.html` with the following contents: